 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 2:20 am and the next low tide at 1:45 pm.
-The first high tide was at 8:35 am and the next high tide will be at 8:00 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 4:40 am and the next high tide at 8:30 pm.
+The only low tide of the day was at 1:30 pm.

-The lunar phase is a Full Moon.
-Today we have 10 hours and 16 minutes of sun.
-The solar transit is at 12:16 pm and the length of time the moon will be visible will be 13 hours and 15 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we had 14 hours and 16 minutes of sun.
+The solar transit was at 1:13 pm and the length of time the moon will be visible will be 10 hours and 28 minutes.

-The tidal coefficient today is 101.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient increases to 102 to end the day with a tidal coefficient of 99.
-The tide heights today are 0.2 m, 2.5 m, 1.1 m and 3.6 m.
+The tidal coefficient today is 65 (average).
+At noon the tidal coefficient increases to 68 to end the day with a tidal coefficient of 70.
+The tide heights today are 2.3 m, 1.1 m and 1.8 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Port Augusta which is of 3.8 m and a minimum height of -0.1 m.

-The solunar fishing calendar in Port Augusta tells us that today is an excellent day for fishing, the fish activity forecast is very high.
+The solunar fishing calendar in Port Augusta tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Port Augusta.
 The times are generated in local time in South Australia and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: